-11 Things To Do In Colonial Beach, Virginia
+11 Things To Do In Colonial Beach That Make It Special

 Historic Attractions

-As one of the oldest communities in Virginia, Colonial Beach is steeped in over three centuries of history.
-Get a sense of days gone by at these historic attractions.
+With Colonial Beach being one of the oldest settlements in Virginia, it boasts over three centuries of almost uninterrupted history.
+Get a feel for yesteryear at these historic attractions.

 1. Colonial Beach Museum

-Beyond artifacts, engaging exhibits utilize life-size dioramas, models, touchscreen displays, and even an inevitably photogenic colonial-era outhouse.
-Of particular note is an intricate model recreating downtown Colonial Beach in the 1920s and 30s during its heyday as a resort town.
-Marvel at how the beach boardwalks, riverside parks, and downtown scene looked nearly a century ago.
+More than artifacts, compelling exhibits incorporate life-size dioramas, models, interactive touch displays, and an inevitably photogenic colonial-era outhouse.
+The showstopper is an amazing model meant to recreate downtown Colonial Beach in the roaring 1920s and 30s, the lifeblood resort town of yore.
+Imagine almost a century ago how these beach boardwalks, riverside parks, and the downtown scene looked.

-By touring the Colonial Beach Museum, you'll gain illuminating insights into Potomac River history, Colonial beginnings, Victorian resort life, commerce, community, and culture.
-Don't miss the museum's gift shop, stocked with local history books and unique gifts.
-Before you leave, take time to wander the 1912 building, imagining life as a student when it was still a school.
+Touring this Colonial Beach Museum will give you insights into the Potomac River's history, the Colonies' beginnings, Victorian resort life, trade, community, and culture.
+This museum holds a gift shop selling local history books and souvenirs.
+Before departing, I wandered through the building of 1912, imagining life as a student when it was still a school.

 2. Westmoreland State Park